alexmacarthur/wp-complete-open-graph/README.md

 * Improve code organization under the hood.
 * Display "profile:first_name" and "profile:last_name" meta tags on author pages.

+#### 3.4.1
+* Fix constant-related bug for installations using older versions of PHP.

 ## Feedback
 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.